Connection between Schubert polynomials and top Lascoux polynomials: Acknowledgments

 \section{Acknowledgments}

-We are grateful to Avery St. Dizier, Jianping Pan, Brendon Rhoades and Travis Scrimshaw for carefully reading an earlier version of this paper and giving many useful comments.
+We are grateful to Elena Hafner, Jianping Pan, Brendon Rhoades, Travis Scrimshaw and Avery St. Dizier for carefully reading an earlier version of this paper and giving many useful comments.
 We also thank Sara Billey, Zachary Hamaker, Daoji Huang, Oliver Pechenik, Mark Shimozono, and Alexander Yong for helpful conversations.